 How to get the right to import goods into Thailand?

-Once the company is established in Thailand, registered for VAT and holds a corporate bank account, you are able to request an import/export permit (paperless license).
+Once the company is established in Thailand, registered for VAT and holds a corporate bank account, you can request an import/export permit (paperless license).
 This card comes with a number which is mandatory if you are willing to import or export goods in/to Thailand.

 You will have to fill an application form and put together documents that have to be presented to the Customs Department.
 Nowadays, the whole process rarely takes more than one day.
 After that, you will be assigned a license number that will allow you to carry out import and/or export of goods.